CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

 #### Upload your public key

-Now that you have generated your key pair, you need to set up your **public** key in your [**user profile**](https://my.csc.fi/).
-From there, the public key will be copied to LUMI with some delay according to the synchronization schedule.
+Now that you have generated your key pair, you need to set up your **public** key in your **MyCSC user profile**.
+From there, the public key will be automatically copied to LUMI (with some delay).

-To register your key with [MyCSC](https://my.csc.fi/), click on *My Profile* item of the menu on the left as shown in the figure below.
+To register your key in [MyCSC](https://my.csc.fi/), click on the *My Profile* item of the menu on the left, as shown in the figure below.
 Then scroll to the end and in the *SSH PUBLIC KEYS* panel click the *Modify* button.
 From here, click the *Add new* button and paste your new public key in the text area and click *Add*.

 <figure>
 	<img src="../../../img/csc-profile.png" width="700" alt="Screenshot of user profile settings to setup ssh public key">